Oh hey, how are you? I’m okay except for the fact that my refrigerator died last night.

 Until next time, I suggest you go give your fridge a big kiss for me and let us all be thankful for the miracle of modern appliances.

 P.S.
-I have a Carrie on Vegan Amazon affiliate store where I list all of my favorite beauty items, kitchen devices, books, and other cool stuff.
-Check it out and don’t forget to download my app for iPhones and iPads, Vegan Delish, for over 165 whole food, plant-based recipes.
+I have a Carrie on Living Amazon affiliate store where I list all of my favorite beauty items, kitchen devices, books, and other cool stuff.